Frequently Asked Questions

 - Finetec metallic watercolors

-- Prismacolor and Koh-I-Noor Polycolor colored pencils
+- Prismacolor colored pencils

-- Gray or tan toned drawing paper
+- Strathmore bristol and gray or tan toned drawing paper

-- Aquabord
+- Ampersand Aquabord

-• Did you go to art school?
+Did you go to art school?
 Are you self-taught?

 Yes and no. I did go to Stockton University, which is not an art school but a general college, and I did major in fine art.
 However, I dropped out after three semesters, as I didn’t feel I was learning as much as I should for what I was paying.
 I hesitate to call myself entirely self-taught, because I learned much of what I know from talking with and listening to other artists, and adapting their advice to fit my work.
 The rest has mostly been a lot of experimentation, trial, and error.
 And screaming.
 A lot of screaming.

-• How did you develop your own style?
+How did you develop your own style?

 This is a question new artists ask a lot.
-I can’t speak for other artists, but for me, personally….
-I didn’t.
+I can’t speak for other artists, but for me, personally… I didn’t.
 I never sought out a style.
 I just drew and painted in a way that I liked to do and felt comfortable and natural.
 I can say that experimenting helps, like trying new techniques or tools that you’re not used to using, and that you should have multiple artists that influence your work, as opposed to say, Disney only.
 In the majority of cases that I’ve seen (because there are always exceptions), developing a style is not a conscious decision.
 And yes, everyone has a style, because no one can draw exactly the way you do, because they are not you.
 Embrace it!

-• Can you teach me how to draw/paint/do xyz?
+Can you teach me how to draw/paint/do xyz?

 Nope, I can't.
 Teaching art takes years, and teachers get paid.
 Some artists offer paid mentorships, but I'm not one of them.
 At this time I just don't feel comfortable or qualified to teach in any formal capacity.